Politics of Tuvalu: The government of Enele Sopoaga 2013-2019

 On Sunday 4 August 2013 the parliament elected Enele Sopoaga as prime minister; and Vete Sakaio was subsequently appointed deputy prime minister and minister for public utilities, Maatia Toafa was appointed the minister of finance and economic development and Taukelina Finikaso was appointed the foreign minister.

 The 2013 Nui by-election was held on 10 September.
 Leneuoti Maatusi was declared the winner, polling 297 of the 778 registered voters.
 Maatusi has been a civil servant and served as the secretary of the Nui Falekaupule.
 He beat Palemene Anelu, a recent graduate of the University of the South Pacific, who received 206 votes and Taom Tanukale, the sitting member, whose resignation from parliament caused the by-election, who received 160 votes.
 The government of Enele Sopoaga had a majority of two going into the by-election.
 After the by-election Leneuoti Maatusi committed to support prime minister Enele Sopoaga.

-In December 2013 a vacancy for the constituency of Nanumaga was declared by the governor-general in accordance with Section 99 (2) of the Tuvalu Constitution following an assessment of Falesa Pitoi's health.
+In December 2013, a vacancy for the constituency of Nanumaga was declared by the governor-general in accordance with Section 99 (2) of the Tuvaluan Constitution following an assessment of Falesa Pitoi's health.
 The 2014 Nanumaga by-election occurred on 14 January.
 The candidates were Halo Tuavai, Otinielu Tausi and Pai Teatu.
 Otinielu Tausi was the successful candidate.
 Tausi supported prime minister Enele Sopoaga, which gave the government a two-thirds majority of the members of parliament.
 On 3 March 2014 Tausi was elected as the speaker of the parliament.

 In 2015 the parliament was dissolved with a general 2015 general election set down for 19 March 2015.
 Following the election Enele Sopoaga was sworn in as prime minister.
-The Sopoaga Ministry lasted until the 2019 general election.
+The Sopoaga Ministry lasted until the 2019 general election; following which the Natano Ministry became the government.